zycalice/notes/docs/data_structures.md

 Insertion sort's nearly sorted run time is O(N).
 For each outer loop execution, if the element is already in sorted position, only a single comparison is made.
 Each element not in sorted position requires at most N comparisons.
 If there are a constant number, C, of unsorted elements, sorting the N - C sorted elements requires one comparison each, and sorting the C unsorted elements requires at most N comparisons each.
 The runtime for nearly sorted inputs is O((N - C) * 1 + C * N) = O(N).

+#### Shell sort's interleaved lists
+Shell sort is a sorting algorithm that treats the input as a collection of interleaved lists, and sorts each list individually with a variant of the insertion sort algorithm.
+Shell sort uses gap values to determine the number of interleaved lists.
+A gap value is a positive integer representing the distance between elements in an interleaved list.
+For each interleaved list, if an element is at index i, the next element is at index i + gap value.

+Shell sort begins by choosing a gap value K and sorting K interleaved lists in place.
+Shell sort finishes by performing a standard insertion sort on the entire array.
+Because the interleaved parts have already been sorted, smaller elements will be close to the array's beginning and larger elements towards the end.
+Insertion sort can then quickly sort the nearly-sorted array.

+Any positive integer gap value can be chosen.
+In the case that the array size is not evenly divisible by the gap value, some interleaved lists will have fewer items than others.